Environmental Education Program

 - Comprehensive Environmental Management of solid waste, energy, water and fuel consumption.

-- Festival of the Oceans of the Mexican Caribbean, the most important environmental education event in the region.
+- Organizing the Festival of the Oceans of the Mexican Caribbean, the most important environmental education event in the region.